grafana/beyla/docs/sources/docker.md

 which instruments a process running in another container.

 [Docker Hub](https://hub.docker.com/r/grafana/ebpf-autoinstrument) provides
-an updated image of the eBPF autoinstrumenter, with the following image name:
+an updated image of the eBPF auto-instrumentation tool, with the following image name:

 ```
 grafana/ebpf-autoinstrument:latest